Arthur Wilkinson

 Arthur Wilkinson (3 September 1919 – 1968) was a British orchestral composer and arranger.
-While serving in the Royal Air Force during World War II, he began composing and later contributed to film, stage shows, and television.
+He was born in Ealing, attending Ealing Grammar School, and began his professional career as a trumpeter for the Jack Hylton orchestra.
+While serving in the Royal Air Force during World War II, he began arranging and composing for the Squadronaires.
+This led to much other work in film, stage shows, radio and television.